 Englishman John Wycliffe (1320-1384) was martyred for translating the Bible.
 William Tyndale (1494-1536) followed in Wycliffe’s footsteps.
 He was instrumental in translating the Bible into the English language.
 He was also martyred for the Word of God.

-Then there was a man named Jon Huss.
+Then there was a man named Jan Hus.
+(Hus means goose.)
 He took his stand for the Bible and was burned at the stake in AD 1450 in the city of Prague by the Catholic Church.
 Why?
 He insisted that scripture was the final authority and that it should be made available to all people.
-He sang as he was burning, and as he was dying, he said that God would raise up a man who would see to it that the Bible would be widely translated.
+The story is told that as he was being burned at the stake, he said theses prophetic words, “Burn this goose and in a hundred years a swan will sing”.
+Meaning , you can kill me the goose, but in 100 years God will raise up a swan will sing the Word of God.
+And that He did.
+100 years later the swan was Martin Luther.

-Jon Huss made disciples, and this insured that the Word of God would continue to be preached.
+Jan Hus made disciples, and this insured that the Word of God would continue to be preached.
 When God’s truth is invested in the hearts of men and women, they grow up and multiply.
 This ensures that the Word of God is transported from one generation to the next.
 The result of John Huss’ obedience to the Great Commission was a group of committed disciples—followers of Christ who were called The Moravian Brotherhood.
 In 1457, these brothers founded the oldest Protestant church—the Moravian Church; they also began the first organized global mission movement.
 Today, the Moravian Churches can be found all over the world.

-One hundred years after Huss’s martyrdom, Martin Luther (1517) began the Reformation, and Luther also translated the Bible.
+One hundred years after Hus’s martyrdom, Martin Luther (1517) began the Reformation, and Luther also translated the Bible.
 As a side note, the fires of persecution are aflame all over this world today, and our brothers and sisters in Christ are joining those who have been martyred for their faith and the Word of God.

 It is important to take a moment and point out the sad implications for future generations if we don’t love and pass on God’s Word.
 We have just seen a list of men who were so passionately devoted to God’s Word that it cost them their lives.
 What do you think these men would say if they knew that today less than two percent of the populations of their native countries are Evangelical Christians?
 We would like to hope that our church programs will make disciples of the nations.
 It is just not so!
 In Europe and here in the States, we see the tragic effects.
 Are you beginning to understand why it is so important to study the Bible?